dell/csm-docs/content/docs/deployment/helm/drivers/installation/powerstore.md

 ---
 title: PowerStore
+linkTitle: PowerStore
 description: >
-  Installing Dell CSI Driver for PowerStore via Helm
+  Installing the CSI Driver for Dell PowerStore via Helm
 ---

 The CSI Driver for Dell PowerStore can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
 For more detailed information on the installation scripts, review the script [documentation](https://github.com/dell/csi-powerstore/tree/master/dell-csi-helm-installer).

 ## Prerequisites

-The following are requirements to be met before installing the CSI Driver for Dell PowerStore:
+The following requirements must be met before installing the CSI Driver for Dell PowerStore:

 - A Kubernetes or OpenShift cluster (see [supported versions](../../../../../csidriver/#features-and-capabilities))
 - Install Helm 3.x
-- If you plan to use either the Fibre Channel, iSCSI, NVMe/TCP, or NVMe/FC protocols, refer to either _Fibre Channel requirements_ or _Set up the iSCSI Initiator_ or _Set up the NVMe Initiator_ sections below.
-You can use NFS volumes without FC, iSCSI, NVMe/TCP, or NVMe/FC configurations.
-> You can use either the Fibre Channel (FC), iSCSI, NVMe/TCP, or NVMe/FC protocol, but you do not need all four to be enabled.

-> For NVMe support the preferred multipath solution is NVMe native multipathing.
-The [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf?key=1725374107988) describes the details of each configuration option.
+- Refer to the sections below for protocol specific requirements.

-> If you want to use pre-configured iSCSI/FC hosts be sure to check that they are not part of any host group.
+- If you want to use pre-configured iSCSI/FC hosts be sure to check that they are not part of any host group.

-- Linux native multipathing requirements
+- Linux multipathing requirements (described later).
-- Mount propagation is enabled on container runtime that is being used
+- Mount propagation is enabled on the container runtime that is being used.
-- If using Snapshot feature, satisfy all Volume Snapshot requirements
+- If using Snapshot feature, satisfy all Volume Snapshot requirements.
-- Insecure registries are defined in Docker or other container runtimes, for CSI drivers that are hosted in a non-secure location
+- Insecure registries are defined in Docker or other container runtimes for CSI drivers that are hosted in a non-secure location.
-- You can access your cluster with kubectl and helm
-- Ensure that your nodes support mounting NFS volumes if using NFS
+- Ensure that your nodes support mounting NFS volumes if using NFS.
+- For NVMe support the preferred multipath solution is NVMe native multipathing.
+The [Dell Host Connectivity Guide](https://elabnavigator.dell.com/vault/pdf/Linux.pdf) describes the details of each configuration option.

 ### Install Helm 3.x